oslabs-beta/Codename-Hermes/README.md

 Consuming will be more in-depth than producing, though just as simple.

 The first things first, we need to setup a listener for each topic we want to consume.
-This can be acheived through the basic syntax below.
+This can be achieved through the basic syntax below.

 ```TypeScript
 listen(topics: string[], options: GenericListenerOptions)